DocBohn/CowPi_documentation/docs/source/hardware/inputs.rst

 An application programmer can poll the four columns' pins.
 If, collectively, they produce the bit vector 0xF, then no key is being pressed;
 however, if the bit vector is anything other than 0xF (such as in :numref:`keypressDetected`, then at least one key is being pressed.
-As an alternative to polling, an interrupt that is triggered by a change on the columns' pins can be used to indicate that a key has been pressed (see Section XXXXX).
+As an alternative to polling, an interrupt that is triggered by a change on the columns' pins can be used to indicate that a key has been pressed (see the Section discussing :ref:`atmega328pInterrupts`).

 ..  _keypressDetected:
 ..  tikz:: Pressing a key, such as "8", causes the column bit vector to be something other than 0xF.